 LONG-TERM RESEARCH FELLOWSHIPS IN CULTURAL AND INTELLECTUAL HISTORY

-The Fellowships are for scholars in the early stages of their careers.
-Candidates must be postdoctoral and have been awarded their doctorate within the preceding five years, i.e. after 1 October 2012.
-If an applicant’s doctorate was awarded before 1 October 2012, the candidate must make a clear case in their application for any modification of this general rule (e.g. maternity or paternity leave or illness resulting in a career break).
-Applications will only be accepted from candidates who have successfully completed the defence of their doctorate (viva) before 24 November 2017 (the closing date for applications).
+The Fellowships are generally intended for scholars in the early stages of their careers.
+Candidates may be pre- or postdoctoral but must have completed at least one year’s research on their doctoral dissertation by the time they submit their application for a Fellowship and, if postdoctoral, must normally have been awarded their doctorate within the preceding five years, i.e. after 1 October 2011.
+If their doctorate was awarded before this date, candidates must make a clear case in their application for any modification of this general rule.

 Value of Long-term Fellowship

-The starting salary of the Fellowship is expected to be £30,512 pro rata for nine months including London Allowance (value as at 1.8.2017 – small increase due in August 2018).
+The starting salary of the Fellowship is expected to be £28,954 pro rata for nine months cluding London Allowance (value as at 1.8.2016 – small increase due in August 2017).

 How to apply

-To apply for this role, applications must be made using the application form which can be downloaded by clicking the link below.
-Applications must be completed in English and uploaded in Microsoft Word version by the position deadline which is midnight, Friday 24 November 2017.
+To apply for this role, applications must be made using the application form which can be downloaded by clicking the button below.
+Applications must be completed in English and uploaded in Microsoft Word version by the position deadline which is Friday 2 December 2016.

 The application form asks you to provide the following:

-2. The names and addresses of two people who have agreed to write a reference in support of your application.
-We prefer to receive references in English but if necessary will accept references in other languages (in French, Italian, Spanish or German only).
-It is the applicant’s responsibility to ask his/her two referees to supply letters of reference, and it is strongly advised that referees are contacted well in advance of 24 November.
-References must be emailed by your referees as Word or PDF document attachments (on headed paper, signed and scanned) direct to email@example.com and the applicant’s surname and “Warburg Long-term Fellowship” must appear in the subject line of the email.
-The deadline for references to be received at firstname.lastname@example.org is midnight (GMT) on Friday, 24 November 2017.
+1. The names and addresses of two people who have agreed to write a reference in support of your application.
+We prefer to receive references in English but if necessary will accept references only in French, Italian, Spanish or German.
+It is the applicant’s responsibility to ask his/her two referees to supply letters of reference, and it is strongly advised that referees are contacted well in advance.
+References must be emailed by your referees as Word or PDF document attachments (on headed paper, signed and scanned) direct to email@example.com and the applicant’s surname must appear in the subject line of the email.
+The deadline for references to be received at firstname.lastname@example.org is midnight (GMT) on Friday, 2 December 2016.

-4. A curriculum vitae giving full details of name, address (including e-mail address), present occupation, school and university education, degrees, teaching and research experience, and publications.
+3. A curriculum vitae giving full details of name, address (including e-mail address), present occupation, school and university education, degrees, teaching and research experience, publications.
 Please ensure that you include the start and end dates for all positions/scholarships/study periods/funding etc held.

-Closing date: Applications must be uploaded to the online recruitment system no later than Friday, 24 November 2017.
+Closing date: Applications must be uploaded to the University's online recruitment system no later than midnight on Friday, 2 December 2016.